Princess Louise of Belgium: Between divorce and trial

 When King Leopold II died in December 1909, Louise returned to Belgium, but, because of her cohabitation with Mattachich, she was forced to remain in the shadows of the funeral ceremonies.
-Louise and her sisters discovered that their father had left his chief mistress, the French prostitute Caroline Lacroix as the main beneficiary of his will and a portion of his legacy to the Royal Trust, but also deliberately concealed property included in his estate in shell companies in Germany and France.
+Louise and her sisters discovered that their father had left his chief mistress, the French prostitute Caroline Lacroix as the main beneficiary of his will and a portion of his legacy to the Royal Trust, but also deliberately concealed property that should have been included in his estate in shell companies in Germany and France.
 His goal was not only to deprive his daughters of it, but also to allow his town-planning projects to continue.
 Louise was determined to receive her share of the paternal inheritance.
 The Belgian state offered a financial transaction to the three princesses, who would each receive a sum of 2 million francs.
 While Stéphanie and Clémentine accepted the proposal, Louise refused it and intended, in December 1910, a first trial against the State and her two sisters.
 In April 1911, Louise initiated a second lawsuit concerning the French companies created by Léopold II.
 In 1912, Louise, with the help of her sister Stéphanie, who had become her ally, was defended by Henri Jaspar and Paul-Émile Janson and persevered in her legal actions.
 The two princesses refused a new amicable agreement with the State, before being dismissed by the Court of Appeal of Brussels in April 1913.
 However, on 22 January 1914, an agreement was concluded between Louise, the Belgian State and some of her creditors: Similar to her younger sisters, she would receive a little more than 5 million francs from her late father's fortune.